-The definitions are a key part of the legal drafting and as the workgroup has progressed they have constantly been reviewed and updated.
-The presentations included in the Appendices of this Consultation Document together with the draft legal text convey the significant work that has taken place in this area.
+In the Proposer's view the definitions are a key part of the legal drafting and as the workgroup has progressed, they have constantly been reviewed and updated.
+The presentations included in the Appendices of this Workgroup Report together with the draft legal text convey the significant work that has taken place in this area.